DeathRay1977/cv/README.md

 *An active mind is a healthy mind*

 My interests are very much intertwined with my career.
 I love to keep abreast of new technologies and programming languages.
 I like to attend Tech meetups in London when I can.
 I practice yoga regularly as it is good for both mind and body.
 I play wheelchair tennis and like to get outdoors on long walks to clear the mind of the clutter of everyday life.
-I like to play guitar.
+I like to play guitar [badly].
 I sometimes like to binge watch whole TV series during the long nights of winter.